30th Anniversary

 We are, the wise tell us, but dust, albeit animated dust — that is to say, ensouled matter.
 One of the ideas that haunts contemporary individuals and groups is the phantasy of “happiness.”
 So, what is “happiness”?
 Can we find it?
 Is it really the purpose of life?
 How does happiness measure up to the other claims life makes upon us?
 If the purpose of life is not happiness, what is?

 James Hollis, PhD, is a Zurich-trained Jungian analyst with a practice in Washington DC.
-He is the author of 16 books that have been translated into 18 languages.
-An internationally acclaimed analyst, he is former executive director of the Jung Educational Center of Houston, professor of Jungian Studies at Saybrook University, and vice president emeritus of the Philemon Foundation.
+He is the author of 20 books that have been translated into 22 languages.
+A Jungian analyst, he is former executive director of the Jung Educational Center of Houston, former Director of The Washington D.C.
+Jung Society and Philadelphia Jung Society; professor of Jungian Studies at Saybrook University; and vice president emeritus of the Philemon Foundation.
 His books include The Eden Project: In Search of the Magical Other; Finding Meaning in the Second Half of Life; What Matters Most: Living a More Considered Life; The Middle Passage: From Misery to Meaning in Mid-Life; Hauntings: Dispelling the Ghosts Who Run Our Lives; Mythologems: Incarnations of the Invisible World; Living an Examined Life: Wisdom for the Second Half of the Journey; and his most recent books: Living Between Worlds: Finding Personal Resilience in Changing Times and Prisms: Reflections on this Journey We Call Life.
+His forthcoming book is Living with Borrowed Dust: Reflections on Life, Love, and Other Grievances.

 Monday, July 17 | 12:00–1:30 & 2:00–3:30 p.m.
 ET